chrishargreaves/solve-it/README.md

 **Techniques**: "how one might achieve an objective in digital forensics by performing an action", e.g. for the objective of 'acquire data', the technique 'create disk image' could be used.

-**Potential Weaknesses**: these represent potential problems resulting from using a technique.
+**Weaknesses**: these represent *potential* problems resulting from using a technique.
 They are classified according to the error categories in ASTM E3016-18, the Standard Guide for Establishing Confidence in Digital and Multimedia Evidence Forensic Results by Error Mitigation Analysis.

-**Mitigations**: something that can be done to prevent a weakness from occurring, or to minimise its impact.
+**Mitigations**: something that can be done to *attempt* to prevent a weakness from occurring, or to *attempt* to minimise its impact.

 Each of these concepts are contained in subfolders within the [\data](https://github.com/SOLVE-IT-DF/solve-it/tree/main/data) subfolder.
 Each technique, weakness, and mitigation is represented as a JSON file that can be directly viewed.